Are youth from throughout Manistee County be included?

 How is the center be sustained financially?

 We will be operating on an annual budget of around $180K per year.
 We currently are being supported by very generous donors, not through local taxes.
 We aim to maintain a sustainable location through the support of donors as well as multiple grants for our programming.
 If you wish to support this cause, or help organize a fundraiser to support us, it would help us a great deal continue to serve teens.
-CLICK HERE to go to our donor page for more details.

 How is the project governed?